Crew Starts Week on Biology, Plumbing and Spacewalk Preps

-Category: Space Hits: 1Cosmonauts (from left) Pyotr Dubrov and Oleg Novitskiy prepare Russian Orlan spacesuits inside the Poisk mini-research module for an upcoming spacewalk.
+Category: Space Hits: 19Cosmonauts (from left) Pyotr Dubrov and Oleg Novitskiy prepare Russian Orlan spacesuits inside the Poisk mini-research module for an upcoming spacewalk.

 The Expedition 65 crew started the workweek on space biology and orbital plumbing aboard the International Space Station.
 Meanwhile, two cosmonauts are also gearing up for their first career spacewalks set to begin next week.